We are a not for profit organisation with charitable status. Our funding comes from a number of sources.

 This income is also vital to enable our Cancer Trials Research Units around the country to keep in place the expertise and facilities to meet the Health Protection Regulatory Authority’s (HPRA) regulatory requirements, compete for international trials and undertake non-commercial and collaborative trials that are not fully funded by pharmaceutical funding.

-In addition to receiving grant income, during 2016 over half of our income was earned by managing and monitoring cancer trials for pharmaceutical companies and other research groups like ourselves that are based outside Ireland.
+In addition to receiving grant income, over half of our income is earned by managing and monitoring cancer trials for other research groups like ourselves that are based outside Ireland.

 We also receive donations from the public.
 If you would like to contribute to Cancer Trials Ireland and cancer research in Ireland please see our donate section.